Scalable Pattern Matching in Metadata Graphs via Constraint Checking: Evaluation

 \subsection{Pattern Matching in Graphs with Diverse Topology}

 We demonstrate the ability of effectively processing both labeled and unlabeled graphs with different topological properties: vertex degree distributions, edge density and diameter.
-To this end we use there real-world graphs: Twitter, UK Web and Road USA (graph properties are listed in Table~\ref{table:evl_datasets}); and three R-MAT graphs (generated to have the same size yet different vertex degree distribution, results presented in Appendix~\ref{sxn:graph_properties}).
+To this end, we use there real-world graphs: \emph{Twitter}, \emph{UK Web} and \emph{Road USA} (graph properties are listed in Table~\ref{table:evl_datasets}); and three R-MAT generated graphs (same size yet different vertex degree distribution, Fig.~\ref{fig:graph_degree_distribution_0061}).
 We present runtimes for full match enumeration.
 We run each experiment on 64 compute nodes; except for the smaller Road USA, for which we use eight compute nodes.